viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 To read out the beam voltage during operation, we need access to the new pin from the outside.
 For this, there needs to be a connection from the pin on the motherboard to the backside of the chassis.
-To make the connection cable, take the **TODO cable specifications**, strip off ~0.5 cm of the insulation on both side, and solder the **TODO name of female pin part** to the cable.
+To make the connection, take the new cable, strip off ~0.5 cm of the insulation on both side, and solder the female pin plug to the cable.
 You should be able to firmly connect the cable to the pin as shown in :numref:`fig_resistors_cable_attached`.

 .. _fig_resistors_cable_attached: